NoriSte/frontend-testing-on-steroids-v2/README.md

 TODO:

-- prepare the tests
 - check that renovate and travis are running
-- steps description
-- link to the original article
 - rebase all the branches on master at the end

 ---